Bless Payments

 The Brief

 Bless wasn’t suffering from a bad product.
-It was suffering from being overlooked.
+It was suffering from being in an overcrowded market and difficulty in delivering their core message.

 The Strategy